Jahvani/Data_Projects/Superstore/README.md

 ### Part 2: Advertising

-* **Best Advertising Combinations:** A visualization (e.g., heatmap, line chart) displayed the average profit for each month of the year for the top 3 identified states, helping to determine the most promising advertising periods.
+* **Best Advertising Combinations:** A visualization displayed the average profit for each month of the year for the top 3 identified states, helping to determine the most promising advertising periods.
 * **Advertising Budget Justification:** Based on the return on ad spend ratio (willingness to spend 1/5 of profits), an argument was made, supported by the profit visualizations, for the potential advertising budget for the identified state-month combinations.

 ### Part 3: Returned Items

-* **Products with Highest Return Rate:** A visualization (e.g., bar chart) showcased the products with the highest percentage of returns.
+* **Products with Highest Return Rate:** A visualization showcased the products with the highest percentage of returns.
-* **Customers with Highest Return Rate:** A visualization (e.g., bar chart) identified the customers with the highest number or rate of returned items.
+* **Customers with Highest Return Rate:** A visualization identified the customers with the highest number or rate of returned items.
-* **Profit vs. Return Rate Analysis:** A scatter plot or similar visualization displayed the average profit against the average return rate for a chosen dimension (e.g., state, shipping mode, product type), providing a visual basis for decisions on whether to continue or discontinue business based on that dimension.
+* **Profit vs. Return Rate Analysis:** A visualization displayed the average profit against the average return rate for a chosen dimension (e.g., state, shipping mode, product type), providing a visual basis for decisions on whether to continue or discontinue business based on that dimension.

 ## Results & Recommendations